-I never in a million years could have imagined that it would blossom into a blog, business, book, and brand all around helping women just like you finally embrace their fully free lives!
+I never in a million years could have imagined that it would blossom into a blog, business, book, and brand all around helping people just like you finally embrace their fully free lives!

-I finally published it (I stopped being a chicken) and the more & more women I connected with, the more I realized that there was a HUGE group of women who felt misunderstood in their food struggles!
+I finally published it (I stopped being a chicken) and the more & more souls I connected with, the more I realized that there was a HUGE group of people who felt misunderstood in their food struggles!

-Women who their entire lives had always felt alone.
+Souls who their entire lives had always felt alone.
 Had always been praised by other people for getting straight A's, playing 6 varsity sports, working three jobs, and also being President of 16 clubs.
-Women who had entered the work force with the determination to shoot to the moon, who had worked their butts off at their corporate jobs or bent over backwards running a side hustle while taking care of three children at home!
-These women weren't broken or silly or stupid!
+Souls who had entered the work force with the determination to shoot to the moon, who had worked their butts off at their corporate jobs or bent over backwards running a side hustle while taking care of three children at home!
+These humans weren't broken or silly or stupid!

-They were goal-oriented, organized, perfectionistic, creative, and ambitious women who just needed to realize one special ounce of wisdom:
+They were goal-oriented, organized, perfectionistic, creative, and ambitious souls who just needed to realize one special ounce of wisdom:

 That their worth was not dictated by their diets or bodies.

 Something they had never thought of before!
 Something they struggled to believe, something they could not seem to let go of!

 These people were determined, high-strung, and high-performing individuals who the world had somewhat glamorized for being 'perfect' and yet deep down, they were suffering.
 They were exhausted.
 They were sick & tired of feeling sick & tired and they didn't know how to ever find that balance, that intuition, that ability to relax and let go of their food rules, restrictions, and routines.